smped/ngsReports/README.md

 ## ShinyApp

 A Graphical User Interface (Shiny App) has been developed for interactive inspection of many FastQC reports.
 The ngsReports shiny app can be installed [here](https://github.com/UofABioinformaticsHub/shinyNgsReports).

-# Vignette

-The vignette for usage is [here](https://uofabioinformaticshub.github.io/ngsReports/vignettes/ngsReportsIntroduction)

 # Citation